relevant-ai/RelevantCardsDocumentation/README.md

 let f = { return $0*$0 + $1*$1 }
 ```

-Furthermore, the `return` keyword may be ommited, as REL functions always return the last statement in their closures:
+Furthermore, the `return` keyword may be omitted, as REL functions always return the last statement in their closures:

 ```swift
 // This function is equivalent to the one above